Causal Inference in Longitudinal Data under Unknown Interference: Introduction

-The rest of the paper is organized as follows: Section \ref{related-studies} summarizes previous studies that are related to the current work.
-Section \ref{the-framework} describes the basic framework, including causal quantities of interest and identification assumptions.
-Section \ref{identification-and-estimation-under-the-assumption-of-sequential-ignorability} discusses the identification and estimation of the estimands under the assumption of sequential ignorability.
-Section \ref{identification-and-estimation-under-the-assumption-of-strict-exogeneity} discusses the same issue under the alternative assumption of strict exogeneity.
-Section \ref{statistical-properties-of-the-iptw-estimators} analyzes statistical properties of the proposed estimators.
-Section \ref{extensions} explores potential extensions.
-Section \ref{simulation} presents simulation results.
-Section \ref{applications} illustrates the application of the method with empirical studies and section \ref{conclusion} concludes.
+The rest of the paper is organized as follows: Section \ref{the-framework} describes the basic framework and defines the estimands.
+Section \ref{identification-and-estimation} discusses identification and introduces the estimators.
+Section \ref{large-sample-theory} establishes large-sample properties of the proposed estimators and develops methods for conducting statistical inference.
+Section \ref{extensions} explores possible extensions.
+Section \ref{application} presents results from two empirical analyses.
+Section \ref{conclusion} concludes.